dwild0/MSpace/README.md

 - [ ] create alternative database structures
 - [ ] create a file that generates a graph
 - [ ] write a documentation
+- [ ] move notes from code comments to README.md or a project wiki